 8. What should I do before submitting an essay I have written for a subject at university?

-We welcome and encourage students to submit their high quality essays written as part of undergraduate units of study.
+We welcome and encourage students to submit their essays written as part of undergraduate units of study.
 However, any essay originally written in response to a set question must be submitted in the form of a stand-alone journal article.
 This means changing the title and working through the body of the essay to ensure that the content is engaging, that all background knowledge is adequately explained, and that the topic will be of interest to a broad audience and not just your tutor.
-You should also make sure that you wait until after you have received your marks from your tutor or lecturer.

 10. Should I wait until after I have received feedback from my tutor or lecturer on an essay I wrote for class before submitting?

-Yes.
-It is always better to wait until after you have received feedback on your essays, so that you might respond to any suggestions that your tutor or lecturer has.
-This will help you develop your essay and improve your chances of getting published at the other end.
+We recommend that you receive feedback, so that you might respond to any suggestions that your tutor or lecturer has.
+This will help you develop your essay and improve your chances of getting published.